We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Airbnb Message: Example 2

 Hello!
 My cleaners just told me that the TV in the living room has a large crack.
-I will need to replace it, and I wanted to reach out to you about it before sending a reimbursement request.
+I will need to replace it and wanted to reach out to you before submitting a reimbursement request.

-After the above message, follow it with a photo of the damage.
+After the message above, attach a photo of the damage.
 The guest will either admit or deny the damage.
 If you are certain they were at fault, send the money request.
-But I hope that you have a photo of it before they check-in.
+But I hope that you have a photo of it before they check in.

 Airbnb Message: Example 3